rbuchberger/objective_elements/README.md

 # Objective Elements

 This is a tiny gem that builds nicely formatted HTML using sane, readable Ruby.
-I use it for jekyll plugins, but you can use it anywhere.
-It's ~100 lines, tested with rspec, and has no dependencies.
+I use it for Jekyll plugins, but you can use it anywhere.
+It's ~100 lines, tested with RSpec, and has no dependencies.

 It doesn't actually know any HTML, just how to format it.

 This is meant to be less involved and more flexible than nokogiri's XML/HTML generator.
-There's no DSL to learn, and no cleverness to wrap your mind around.
+There's no DSL to learn and no cleverness to wrap your mind around.
 Its specialty is taking fragmented, disjointed information and condensing it into a string of properly formatted HTML.
 It's as agnostic as possible on the input, while being extremely consistent with its output.

+## Changes

+### 1.0.0
+Attributes syntax has changed pretty significantly.
+Find `.add_attributes` & replace `.attributes << `
+will get you most of the way there, but you should read over the usage section of this readme again.

 ## How it works: